Lazy days at the beach. Wine tours. Backyard barbecues. Fishing. Antiquing. Picnics. Art in the park. Hikes. Roadside fruit stands.

 For many people, summer isn’t complete without at least one enjoyable afternoon or evening laughing or crying while watching live theatre.
 Add in some fabulous waterfront views and that day at the theatre just got even better.

-Summer theatre is alive and well in Ontario.
+Despite the economy and the electronic age we live in, summer theatre is alive and well in Ontario.
 It’s good to know there is a healthy appetite for Shakespeare by the Avon, Humber and St. Lawrence rivers.
 And for Norm Foster’s brand of comedy from Georgian Bay to Grand Bend to the Ottawa Valley and everywhere in between.
-Ditto for Broadway and Bach and Big Band Legends.
+Ditto for Broadway and Bach and Annie.

 No matter where you travel this summer, you’ll never be far from live theatre.
 Grand Bend.
 Penetanguishene.
 St. Jacobs.
 Campbellford.
 Bobcaygeon.
 Prescott.
 Collingwood.
 Gananoque.
 Petrolia.
 You don’t have to go to the big city for professional theatre anymore.
 It’s as close as the cottage.